Under the Education Act 2002 (section 175/157), schools must “make arrangements to safeguard and promote the welfare of children”.

-Parents / carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.
-The staff will seek, in general, to discuss any concerns with the parent/carer, and where possible inform them of the referral to Social Care.
-This will only be done where such discussion will not place the child at increased risk of significant harm.
+Parents/carers should know that the law requires all school staff to pass on information which gives rise to a concern about a child’s welfare, including risk from neglect, physical, emotional or sexual abuse.
+The school should make parents/carers aware that records of safeguarding concerns may be kept about their child.
+They should be informed that school staff will seek, in general, to discuss any concerns with them including referrals to other agencies.
+However, in situations where the child is suspected to be at risk of harm, the law says that schools may take advice from other agencies without informing parents/carers.

 'Difficult conversations' advice can be found at the NSPCC.